-Good Italian can be hard to come by in downtown Portland’s Food Cart Land, but Brook and Aisha have set out to change that with Built to Grill.
-Peek inside the spotless little silver cart on SW 3rd Avenue to see a lineup of luscious paninis sizzling under foil-wrapped bricks–like the spicy meat-laden Italian Hero with proscuitto, salami and mortadella with spinach, and pepperonicini, the satisfying Grilled Chicken with spinach, mozzarella and sundried tomato pesto, and the Portabella mushroom with carmelized onions and mozzarella, all made on Fleur de Lis Bakery ciabatta rolls.
-Chef Brook is pulling from a lifetime of experience as a chef and member of a food-loving Italian family, which would explain why his rich bean and pasta Pasta Fagioli soup is so good, why his pastas are so satisfying, and why his bruschetta is so addictive.
-A small lineup of sodas and water is available to drink, and stay tuned for homemade cannoli in the near future; as soon as Brook and Aisha suss out the perfect homemade cannoli shells.
+Good Italian can be hard to come by in downtown Portland’s FoodCartLandia, but chef Brooke Howes set out to change that with Built to Grill.
+Peek inside the spotless little silver cart on SW 3rd Avenue to see a lineup of luscious paninis sizzling under foil-wrapped bricks–like the spicy meat-laden Italian Hero with proscuitto, salami and mortadella with spinach, and pepperonicini, the satisfying grilled chicken with spinach, mozzarella and sundried tomato pesto, and the portobello mushroom with carmelized onions and mozzarella, all made on Fleur de Lis Bakery ciabatta rolls.
+Add a cup of rich pasta fagioli, or the light and crisp salt and pepper calamari, and that’s amore.

 Nong’s Khao Man Gai